emartineznunez/AutoMeKin/docs/scripts.md

 # Using the scripts

-AutoMeKin provides several Bash and Python scripts to help you automate all the tasks involved in reaction discovery.
+AutoMeKin provides a collection of Bash and Python scripts to help you automate all the tasks involved in reaction discovery.
 This section shows how to use these scripts.

 ## Contents
 - [Production runs](#prodrun)